auth0/docs/articles/quickstart/backend/webapi-owin/interactive.md

 The `JwtBearerAuthenticationOptions` needs to specify your Auth0 API Identifier in the `ValidAudience` property, and the full path to your Auth0 domain as the `ValidIssuer`.
 You will need to configure the `IssuerSigningKeyResolver` to use the instance of `OpenIdConnectSigningKeyResolver` to resolve the signing key:

-::: panel-warning Do not forget the trailing backslash Please ensure that the URL specified for `ValidIssuer` contains a trailing backslash as this needs to match exactly with the issuer claim of the JWT.
-This is a common misconfiguration error which will cause your API calls to not be authenticated correctly.
+::: panel-warning Do not forget the trailing backslash Ensure the URL specified for `ValidIssuer` contains a trailing backslash.
+This must match exactly with the JWT issuer claim.
+API calls will not authenticate correctly if you misconfigured this value.
 :::

 ## Verifying the token signature {{{ data-action=code data-code="OpenIdConnectSigningKeyResolver.cs" }}}
-As the OWIN JWT middleware doesn't use Open ID Connect Discovery by default, you will need to provide a custom `IssuerSigningKeyResolver`.
-To do this, create the `OpenIdConnectSigningKeyResolver` class and ensure to return the correct `SecurityKey` by implementing `GetSigningKey`.
+The OWIN JWT middleware does not use Open ID Connect Discovery by default, so you must provide a custom `IssuerSigningKeyResolver`.
+Create the `OpenIdConnectSigningKeyResolver` class and ensure to return the correct `SecurityKey` by implementing `GetSigningKey`.
 This class is then used as `TokenValidationParameters.IssuerSigningKeyResolver` while configuring the middleware in `Startup.cs`.

 :::note
-Such a custom resolver was previously published as part of the `Auth0.OpenIdConnectSigningKeyResolver` package through Nuget.
-As [this package is not available anymore](https://github.com/auth0/auth0-aspnet-owin/blob/master/SECURITY-NOTICE.md), you will need to provide this yourself.
+This custom resolver is deprecated and [no longer available](https://github.com/auth0/auth0-aspnet-owin/blob/master/SECURITY-NOTICE.md).
+You must provider this customer resolver yourself.
 :::

 ## Validate scopes {{{ data-action=code data-code="ScopeAuthorizeAttribute.cs" }}}